 4. Conclusion

-All total 53 species were collected from the mulberry gardens located at different locations within the campus of Assam Agricultural University, Jorhat.
-The diversity study revealed that Coleopteran (17 species) were most dominant followed by Hymenoptera (12 species), Lepidoptera (10 species), Diptera (6 species), Odonata (4 species) and Hemiptera (4 species).
-From the study of the insect diversity present in the mulberry plantations, it helped to acquire a thorough knowledge on identifying the beneficial and harmful insect species present and thus will help in adopting proper management practices.
-It will also provide useful information for future studies of faunal diversity of insects in Jorhat, Assam.
+A total of 53 species was collected from the mulberry gardens located at different locations within the campus of Assam Agricultural University, Jorhat.
+The diversity study revealed that Coleopteran (17 species) was most dominant followed by Hymenoptera (12 species), Lepidoptera (10 species), Diptera (6 species), Odonata (4 species) and Hemiptera (4 species).
+The study helped to acquire a thorough knowledge for identifying the beneficial and harmful insect species present and thus will help in adopting proper management practices.
+It will also provide useful information for future studies on the faunal diversity of insects in Jorhat, Assam.

 Reference